Cetopsorhamdia iheringi

 Cetopsorhamdia iheringi is a species of three-barbeled catfishes native to the upper reaches of the Paraná and São Francisco River basins in Brazil.

-This species reaches a length of 11.1 cm.
+This species reaches a length of 11.1 cm SL.

 Etymology

 The fish is named in honor of Rodolpho von Ihering (1883–1939), the founder of the Estação Experimental de Biologia e Piscicultura in Piraçununga, Brazil, who was a pioneer in the study and the culture of Brazilian freshwater fishes.